galenbunting/Reading-Machines/2019-03-13-labreport-BOT.md

 # Reflections and Recountings

 In particular, our use of Twitter to post to trending hashtags made me wonder what a stray wanderer into those trending hashtags would think, if they strayed across our bot-created literature.
 We, of course, know the context, but would an outsider?
 Probably not.
+In essence, these Twitter posts are digital scrapbooking, an Edgar Allen Poe text cut into pieces with digital scissors and reshaped in our likeness.
+In *Writing With Scissors,*  Garvey draws our attention to  scrapbooking organization as a means of managing information overload.
+Scrapbooks, along with albums, portfolios, and commonplace books, were all technologies for controlling and managing information overload, as well as a means of preserving and expressing stories.
+They were also Victorian means of remixing and reformatting data.
+Bots, too, can be read as means of expressing stories in a new form, adding new meaning in new forms.
+In addition, Ryan Cordell and Abby Mullen use the term "Fugitive Verses" to describe texts that have been cut loose from their original authors and codified into newly recognizable texts.
+We are in effect creating fugitive verses which have been copied and pasted and remixed from their original forms, errant, without authors in the digital sphere.